 We definitely recommend Hostel Plinio if you are okay with simple living (no AC, spotty WiFi, etc).
 There is also a (pricey) restaurant and bar down by the pool.
 We spent about $30 USD for two meals and two drinks each during happy hour (the drinks were buy one get one free).
 There is also a kitchen you can use from 7am-10pm.

 If you want to go to the top-of-the-line hostel in Manuel Antonio, Selina is for you.
 For only $3 USD/night more than you would pay at Hostel Plinio, you can get AC, access to Selina’s three pools, and good WiFi.
-Note that breakfast is NOT included here, so expect to pay an extra $5-10 a day if you are eating breakfast out every morning (or less if you decide to go to a grocery store).
+Note that breakfast is NOT included here!
+Therefore, expect to pay an extra $5-10 a day if you are eating breakfast out every morning (or less if you decide to go to a grocery store).

-This hostel is pet and kid friendly, making it a nice option for families traveling on a budget.
+This hostel is pet and kid friendly, therefore making it a nice option for families traveling on a budget.
 Selina is also right in front of a bus stop.
 Just make sure you ask reception where to go, as many of their stops are not marked.
 Also note that there is not a kitchen you can use here, so if you do grocery shop it’s best to stick to foods you don’t have to cook or refrigerate (get used to lots of sandwiches).
-Note that this hostel boasts a good party atmosphere, so if your room is next to their bar or restaurant bring earplugs if you plan on going to sleep early.
+This hostel boasts a good party atmosphere, so if your room is next to their bar or restaurant bring earplugs if you plan on going to sleep early.

 Jungle Beach Hotel